cjaneboles/dataputsreq/README.md

     ```

-  d) the above should only have to ever be excuted once per terminal, then you can run the server with:
+ the above should only have to ever be excuted once per terminal, then you can run the server with:
      ```
      bundle exec rails server -b 0.0.0.0
      ```